sinh-png/kha-tuts/en/making-a-ball-avoider-game/README.md

 }
 ```

 You will have to run khamake again (eg: `node kha_path/make html5`) to compile our GLSL shader to GLSL ES the same as when you make any change on assets.
-Talk about khamake, you can use `--help` to see list of options.
+Talk about khamake, you can use `--help` to see a list of options.

 And... the rest of this tutorial is in the source codes and their comments.
 I'm not lazy, it's just that in this case I believe it's easier for us to learn directly from reading the source codes.
 Well...
 Admittedly I'm lazy...